tinacms/tina.io/content/docs/tina-cloud/cli.md

 With a GraphQL client, make the following request:

-> Tip: if you don't have a GraphQL client, download one like Altair [here](https://altair.sirmuel.design/)
+> Tip: Use a GraphQL client like [Altair](https://altair.sirmuel.design/) when developing locally.

 ```graphql
 getPostsDocument(relativePath: "voteForPedro.md") {